lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * If corr (METHOD_CORR mod 4) equals 2 or 3, C_R is omitted, otherwise C_R is not omitted.

 * Compute the transcript hash TH_3 = H( H(TH_2, CIPHERTEXT_2), data_3 ) where H() is the hash function in the selected cipher suite.
 The transcript hash TH_3 is a CBOR encoded bstr and the input to the hash function is a CBOR Sequence.
-Note that H(TH_2, CIPHERTEXT_2) can be computed and cached alredy in the processing of message_2.
+Note that H(TH_2, CIPHERTEXT_2) can be computed and cached already in the processing of message_2.

 * Compute an inner COSE_Encrypt0 as defined in Section 5.3 of {{I-D.ietf-cose-rfc8152bis-struct}}, with the EDHOC AEAD algorithm in the selected cipher suite, K_3m, IV_3m, and the following parameters: